-The Grants Administrator has the primary responsibility to oversee the administration of the grants management databases including design, maintenance, and oversight of workflow processes and procedures to ensure accurate and efficient collection and reporting of grants data; approves all templates related to the grantmaking process, and directs the generation of reports and statistics.
+The Grants Administrator has primary responsibility to oversee the administration of the grants management databases including design, maintenance and oversight of workflow processes and procedures to ensure accurate and efficient collection and reporting of grants data; approves all templates related to the grantmaking process; and directs the generation of reports and statistics.

 Essential Functions/Roles & Responsibilities (including, but not limited to):

 - Work with multiple teams to create an efficient, centralized workflow for the ACF’s grantmaking process.